mkoflerAT/powershell-scripts/README.md

 Added a very nice script to clear the history properly.
 Even if you press up and down in Powershell is cleared.

+## Add script for compressing folders into separate 7z-archives

+Add a script for compressing the content of each folder into a separate 7z-archive.
+Be aware that you NEED the powershell-module from https://github.com/thoemmi/7Zip4Powershell
+which has to be installed by running a powershell as administrator by running:

+    Install-Module -Name 7Zip4Powershell

+More information on the powwershell-module is available on [Github](https://github.com/thoemmi/7Zip4Powershell).